ylesia-wu/major-outage-prediction/README.md

 ### Model Choosing and Features:
 After conducting several trials, we have decided to use the random forest classifier as our model for two main reasons.
 Firstly, although logistic regression performs well as a baseline model, it has a limited number of tunable hyperparameters compared to other models.
 This makes it challenging for us to fine-tune the final model effectively.
 Secondly, our dataset contains numerous categorical features, suggesting that a classifier may be a better choice.
 Here are the features we have chosen for our model:

+- `CLIMATE.REGION`:
-- `CLIMATE.REGION`: transformed using one-hot encoding.
-This feature represents the climate region of the place where the outage occurred.
-We believe the inclusion of `CLIMATE.REGION` would help with prediction because different climate regions often experience distinct weather patterns.
+  - transformed using one-hot encoding.
+  - This feature represents the climate region of the place where the outage occurred.
+  - We believe the inclusion of `CLIMATE.REGION` would help with prediction because different climate regions often experience distinct weather patterns.
 Oftentimes, severe weather is the cause of the power outage.
 By incorporating `CLIMATE.REGION` as a feature, our model might be better at capturing variations in weather conditions that may influence the likelihood and impact of outages.
+- `OUTAGE.DURATION`:
-- `OUTAGE.DURATION`: scaled using StandardScaler.
+  - scaled using StandardScaler.
 Scaling is applied for consistency and to prevent dominance by features with larger values.
-This feature represents the duration of the outage in minutes.
+  - This feature represents the duration of the outage in minutes.
+  - We believe the inclusion of `OUTAGE.DURATION` would help with prediction because the longer time it takes the power to restore, the more it might affect customers' lives and businesses.
+- `IND.CUST.PCT`:
-- `IND.CUST.PCT`: scaled using StandardScaler.
+  - scaled using StandardScaler.
 Scaling is applied for consistency and to prevent dominance by features with larger values.
-This feature represents the percentage of industrial customers served in the U.S. state.
+  - This feature represents the percentage of industrial customers served in the U.S. state.
+  - We believe the inclusion of `IND.CUST.PCT` would help with prediction because
 - `RES.CUST.PCT`: scaled using StandardScaler.
 Scaling is applied for consistency and to prevent dominance by features with larger values.
 This feature represents the percentage of residential customers served in the U.S. state.
 - `TIME.OF.DAY`: binned using KBinsDiscretizer.
 This feature represents the hour of the day when the outage started.
 It is obtained from the `OUTAGE.START` feature.